Three-quarters of the drinks cans sold in this country are made from aluminium

 Unlike steel cans, they will not stick to a magnet - which is one way of telling them apart.
 There's also usually a special recycling symbol on the can somewhere.

-Foil packaging (take aways, ready meals, pies, some yoghurt lids) and cooking/wrapping aluminium foil is also recyclable - as long as it's clean.
+Foil packaging (take away dishes, ready meal dishes, pie dishes, some yoghurt lids and cooking/wrapping aluminium foil) is also recyclable in the red box with your cans, tins and plastics - as long as it's clean.

-To test if something is made from alumnium you can do the 'scrunch test' - aluminium foil will not spring back when scrunched up.
+To test if something is made from aluminium you can do the 'scrunch test' - aluminium foil will not spring back when scrunched up.

 Plastic coated foil-like materials - like crisp packets and some chocolate wrappers - will spring back.
-You can't recycle these at the moment.
+You can't currently recycle these at the kerbside but the council offices are a collection point for the recycling of crisp packets.
+Please bring empty crisp packets into reception where you can place them in a designated bin.

 Where does it go?